cds-snc/digital-canada-ca/content/en/blog/posts/tools-to-do-good-work.md

 ---
-title: "Use the tools that you need to do good work"
+title: Use the tools that you need to do good work
+description: >-
-description: "In order to adopt modern digital practices, it’s also important to have the tools – both devices and software – that make this possible."
+  In order to adopt modern digital practices, it’s also important to have the tools – both devices and software – that make this possible.
-author: Sean Boots, Policy team
+author: 'Sean Boots, Policy team'
-date: 2018-06-27 09:00:00 -0400
+date: '2018-06-27 09:00:00 -0400'
-image: /img/cds/blog-tools-for-work-2018.jpeg
+image: /img/cds/blog-tools-for-work-2018.jpg
 image-alt: Several MacBook computers covered in stickers laid out on a table.
-translationKey: "tools-to-do-good-work"
+translationKey: tools-to-do-good-work
+thumb: /img/cds/thumbnails/blog-tools-for-work-2018.jpg
+processed: 1550672961772
 ---

 We’ve previously blogged about the importance of [automated testing](https://digital.canada.ca/2018/03/26/automated-testing-blog/), [continuous integration](https://digital.canada.ca/2018/05/16/reducing-risk-through-continuous-deployment/), and some of our early [technology platform choices](https://digital.canada.ca/2017/11/06/technology-choices-at-cds/).
 In order to adopt modern digital practices, it’s also important to have the tools – both devices and software – that make this possible.